mverboom/zabbix-utils/zabbix-fping/README.md

 The triggers have been set up to minimize the amount of notifications during escalation and deescalation of packetloss to a target.

+The idea is that when the recovery for a trigger is met, the lower triggers will not trigger.
+The downside of this setup is that a high severity alert will remain triggered even if the initial triggering value is no longer met.

 For more information see:

 [zabbix_fping](ZABBIX_FPING.md)